 - Application Submission Limits: Agencies may only submit ONE application under each GCC Funding Priority Service Area for the STOP program.
 NOTE: A prosecutorial district is a single subrecipient.
-Additional applications will not be considered for funding. - Growth: As funding is limited, agencies requesting funding for continuation projects in the Victim Services and Discretionary priorities are limited to level funding, the federal share of the project cannot increase from the previous year.
+Additional applications will not be considered for funding. - Growth: Growth: There are now caps in place for each priority.
+You must either apply for the cap amount or no more than what you applied for in 2022, whichever is less.